asesay13/asesay13-pep-spring-project/README.md

 - If the login is not successful, the response status should be 401.
 (Unauthorized)

-## 3: Our API should be able to process the creation of new messages.
+## 3: API should be able to process the creation of new messages.

 As a user, I should be able to submit a new post on the endpoint POST localhost:8080/messages.
 The request body will contain a JSON representation of a message, which should be persisted to the database, but will not contain a messageId.

 - The creation of the message will be successful if and only if the messageText is not blank, is not over 255 characters, and postedBy refers to a real, existing user.
 If successful, the response body should contain a JSON of the message, including its messageId.
 The response status should be 200, which is the default.
 The new message should be persisted to the database.
 - If the creation of the message is not successful, the response status should be 400.
 (Client error)

-## 4: Our API should be able to retrieve all messages.
+## 4: API should be able to retrieve all messages.

 As a user, I should be able to submit a GET request on the endpoint GET localhost:8080/messages.